Iloperidone (Monograph)

 Increased Mortality in Geriatric Patients with Dementia-related Psychosis

-Antipsychotic agents increase the all-cause risk of death in geriatric patients with dementia-related psychosis.
+Increased risk of death with use of antipsychotic agents in geriatric patients with dementia-related psychosis (see Boxed Warning).

 Analyses of 17 placebo-controlled trials in geriatric patients mainly receiving atypical antipsychotic agents revealed an approximate 1.6- to 1.7-fold increase in mortality compared with that in patients receiving placebo.